sonnyksimon/sonnyksimon/calnewport/straighta/part2/index.md

 ---
 layout: blank
-title: "Introduction (How to Become a Straight-A Student)"
+title: "Quizzes and Exams (How to Become a Straight-A Student)"
 ---
 <style type="text/css">
 body {